Mental Health & Wellbeing

 “Children and young people feeling good, feeling that their life is going well, and feeling able to get on with their daily lives.”

-In these very strange times it’s really important that we are all taking care of ourselves both physically and mentally whilst we are all dealing with being stuck indoors, working at home and not seeing friends or family never mind all the worries that the Coronavirus brings.
+In these very strange times it’s really important that we are all taking care of ourselves both physically and mentally .

 Sometimes things can be a little overwhelming and it can be really helpful to talk to someone about how you are feeling.
-BUT I am also really aware that talking to someone you don’t know can be a little bit strange too!
+BUT we are also really aware that talking to someone you don’t know can be a little bit strange too!
 That’s why we have set up a brand new service for students.
-If you would like to get in touch please use our designated email address [email protected] and I will get back to you as soon as I can.
+If you would like to get in touch please use our designated email address email@example.com and we will get back to you as soon as possible.